verbilonikita/Golden-Rose/README.md

-# Golden Rose App - in process, will update with custom API soon
+# Golden Rose App - in process, currently updating my API and will add soon, then refactor

 ### On search page type "CAKE" || "DONUTS" || "CHOCOLATE"